shivajiva101/KlipperWrt/README.md

 [![Klipper](img/klipper.png)](https://www.klipper3d.org/)

 - A 3d-printer firmware.
 It runs on any kind of computer taking advantage of the host cpu.
-Extremely light on cpu, lots of feautres
+Extremely light on cpu, lots of features
 </details>

 #### What is [fluidd](https://github.com/cadriel/fluidd) / [mainsail](https://github.com/meteyou/mainsail)?